tushargupta11111/Tik_Tak_Toe_Game_using_Angular/README.md

 Improve Angular project setup and modular structure

 🙌 Contributions

 Contributions, issues, and feature requests are welcome!
 Feel free to fork the repo and open a pull request.

 🧑‍💻 Author

 Tushar Gupta
-GitHub Profile

 📄 License

 This project is open source and available under the MIT License.

-yaml
-Copy
-Edit

----

-Would you like me to:
-- Auto-generate a `LICENSE` file?
-- Help you add screenshots or deploy it on GitHub Pages?

-Let me know and I’ll help with the next step!